-- "World Cup Football" -- Original release title
+- "World Cup Football" -- ZX Spectrum original release title

 - "Mundial De Futbol" -- Spanish title